Subpoenas, spending bills and strategy sessions: House GOP plots multi-pronged attack on special counsel probe of Trump - KESQ

 “It’s something I believe in, and I hope House Republicans will rally to that legislative device,” Gaetz told CNN.

 The growing movement to defund at least portions of the FBI and DOJ comes as the former president has been calling his Capitol Hill allies behind the scenes, including House GOP Conference Chairwoman Elise Stefanik, multiple sources told CNN.
+Jordan told CNN he spoke with Trump over the weekend and speaks to the former president every week.
 His team circulated talking points attacking Smith to his Republican allies as part of the coordinated messaging effort ahead of the indictment, according to a copy obtained by CNN.

 It all amounts to an extraordinary – and likely futile – effort to intervene in an ongoing criminal investigation, with legal questions surrounding the GOP’s ability to force DOJ compliance on the matter and a Democratic-controlled Senate ready to stand in the way of any efforts to defund the agency or the investigation.
 But it’s a familiar playbook for Republicans, particularly in the House, as they find themselves under immense pressure to use their majority to run defense for Trump, who remains the frontrunner in the GOP presidential primary.